keboola/docker-bundle/ENVIRONMENT.md

         query: name:.zip
 ```

 All files that will match the fulltext search will be downloaded to the `/data/in/files` folder.
+The name of each file has the format `fileId_fileName`.
 Each file will also contain a manifest with all information about the file in the chosen format.

 ```
-/data/in/files/75807542
+/data/in/files/75807542_fooBar.jpg
-/data/in/files/75807542.manifest
+/data/in/files/75807542_fooBar.jpg.manifest
-/data/in/files/75807657
+/data/in/files/75807657_fooBarBaz.png
-/data/in/files/75807657.manifest
+/data/in/files/75807657_fooBarBaz.png.manifest
 ```

-`/data/in/files/75807542.manifest`:
+`/data/in/files/75807542_fooBar.jpg.manifest`:

 ```
   id: 75807657